rowdotk/franglais-frenzy/README.md

 ## Game Mechanics

-- The verbs are stored in a JSON file on the server.
+- The verbs are stored in a JSON file called `verbs.json` on the server.
 - Difficulty levels range from 1 to 5, the game starts with a level 1 word (easiest).
 If the player answers correctly, they move to a more difficult word.
 If they answer incorrectly, they receive an easier word.
 - Each response is logged, adjusting the difficulty level of words based on correctness.
 Correct answers increase the difficulty, while incorrect answers decrease it.
 This system ensures that, over time, difficulty levels in the database accurately reflect the challenge each word presents.
 - For testing purpose: the answers are logged in the browser console.